-Nephrology Nursing aims to work in partnership with people who have renal disease to optimize their health and that of their families.
-Renal disease is a chronic condition arising from many causes, and often progresses to kidney failure that requires dialysis or transplantation to sustain life.
-Renal disease impacts all body systems and, combined with the treatment, affects the person's diet, energy level, self image, ability to work and overall lifestyle.
-It also affects family members, as their diet, income and roles may also change.
+Nephrology Nursing aims to work in partnership with people who have renal disease to optimize their health and that of their families and communities.
+Renal disease is a chronic illness often irreversible condition arising from many causes, and frequently progresses to end-stage renal disease that requires dialysis or transplantation to sustain life.
+Renal disease impacts all body systems and, combined with the treatment, affects the person's diet, energy level, self-image, ability to work and overall lifestyle.
+It also affects family members as their income and roles may also change.

 Do you have credits from another BC/Yukon post-secondary school?
 Do you want to know if they transfer to courses here at BCIT?
 Check out BCIT's Transfer Equivalency Database to find out.